 A simple document that’s dated, signed, and witnessed can protect your future and tell your physicians and family members what type of care you wish to receive or prefer to avoid.
 These documents have several names, and they function in different ways.
 Living wills and advance directives provide a roadmap for your care.
-Health care surrogate documents designate a decision-making agent.
+Health care surrogate documents (known as a medical power of attorney in Texas) designate a decision-making agent.
 These estate and medical planning documents are increasingly important due to the growing geriatric population, our blended families, and the technologies that are available to save and extend lives.
 Each option has its own benefits and possible drawbacks.

 An advance directive explains your wishes regarding life-prolonging and end-of-life care.
 A living will is the most common advance directive.
 Unlike a power of attorney that says who should make decisions, a living will tells your doctor exactly what type of treatment you do or do not want regarding terminal or end-stage conditions as defined under Florida law.
 This advanced planning eases the burden on loved ones who must make a decision during a difficult time.
 Living wills are ideal for individuals who want to receive life-prolonging treatments, who do not want to receive this type of care, or who have specific wishes regarding common treatments in serious medical scenarios.

 Under certain circumstances, advance directives may also include do-not-resuscitate (DNR) orders and physician orders for life-sustaining treatment (POLST).
 A DNR order must take a specific form in Florida and in Texas to be legally valid.
 It is used if you do not wish to have CPR performed in the event of cardiac or respiratory arrest.